Welcome to today's edition of the Rush 24-7 podcast.

 Go in and vote for whoever you want.

-How is voting for whoever you want?
+How is voting for whoever you want lacking integrity?

-But if the Democrats, this is I don't understand why you people don't understand this.
+But if the Democrats, this is, I don't understand why you people don't understand this.

-Or you might get mad at it, but you're willing to live with the result.
+Well, you might get mad at it, but you're willing to live with the result.

-In Republican primaries, are you willing to suggest to me that you are supporting a tainted Republican nominee because he was not nominated by Republicans or conservatives?
+Are you willing to suggest to me that you are supporting a tainted Republican nominee because he was not nominated by Republicans or conservatives?

 A lot of enthusiasm out there.

-What gets me here is that those of you who agree with Terry in Sandy, Utah, claiming that your position is one of integrity.
+What gets me here is that those of you who agree with Terry in Sandy, Utah, claiming that your position is one of integrity, you remember when we allied ourselves with the Russians to win World War II?

 Did we lack integrity because of it?